Dr-andai/Vaccine-MLOPS/README.md

 # Project Overview

-This project is in two sections:
+This project has two main components:
 - Implementation of Supervised Machine Learning Algorithims on a COVID-19 Vaccine Hesitancy Dataset
 - Setup of an MLOPs pipeline